TroelsMortensen/TalkTimer/README.md

 # Talk timer

-This is a hobby project, I created for by best bro Jesper <3
+This is a hobby project, I created for by best bro, Jesper <3

 He needed an app to time who is speeking in meetings.